Last Updated on November 24, 2022 by Alfred Jenkins

 Stroke and Hop Jig

-The strokes and hops will help in driving the attention of the bottom bass.
+The strokes and hops will help drive the bottom bass’s attention.
 Hoping the jig and stroking with a sudden fall in the bottom imitates the fleeing baitfish or crawfish.
 Therefore, stroking can yield considerate offshore bass.
 Anglers ideally use small jumps and hops to attract the bass.

 Crawl the Jig

 The crawling approach is best for cold waters.
-However, using the right bait like a mini finesse jig can effectively improve the bites.
-Unlike hoping the crawling movements glide the bait on the bottom.
+However, using the right bait, like a mini finesse jig, can improve the bites.
+Unlike hoping, the crawling movements glide the bait to the bottom.
 The southern walls receive the most heat and bass in the cold water, so once you reach the bottom, give it a slight shake.

 Read more: THE BEST BRAIDED FISHING LINE OF 2021